IMS-AS-LUH/zynq-stewart-platform/README.md

 # Potential Problems

 ## The output image contains artifacts at the edges
-This happens because the pipeline is never emptied, as such the preceding frame can affect the edge of the following one.
+This happens because the pipeline is never emptied, so the preceding frame can affect the edge of the following one.
 However, this should not lead to any problems.
 If it does, they can be removed using the crop module.

 ## The Kernel crashed
 This can happen sometimes, mainly because the HDMI has not yet been connected.
-A rerun of the script should fix this, but see `The Image is shifted along the x-axis` for the side effect of reloading the overlay.
+A script rerun should fix this, but see `The Image is shifted along the x-axis` for the side effect of reloading the overlay.

 ## The image is shifted along the x-axis
-The output image can be shifted along the x-axis if the overlay has been loaded previously and is loaded again.
-It is unclear why this happens, and it is fixed by restarting the board.
+If the overlay has been loaded previously and is loaded again, the output image can be shifted along the x-axis.
+It is unclear why this happens, but restarting the board fixes it.

 ## The script has been running for a long time.
-The time it takes to detect the HDMI source can vary quite a lot between sources.
+The time it takes to detect the HDMI source can vary greatly between sources.
 If the Source can't be detected, it should eventually time out.
 See the `The configuration failed` section.

 ## The configuration failed
 The configuration of the input HDMI module may fail because of the particular device used even if it is connected.
 The detection section of the design can't identify some devices.
 For example, some action cams can not be detected.
 However, the script will not immediately fail if it can't detect a connection.
 Instead, it will only fail after it hits its timeout delay.
-A way around this is to connect the cam over USB to a laptop and then connect the laptop to the board and just open an application on the laptop, for example, OBS, that shows the camera feed.
+A way around this is to connect the cam over USB to a laptop and then connect the laptop to the board and open an application on the laptop, for example, OBS, that shows the camera feed.